cx-prog-lang/.github/profile/README.md

 # C+ Language

-_C+_ is an extended language that's _perfectly_ compatible with C code.
+_C+_ is a language extension that's _perfectly_ compatible with legacy C code.
 Please take a look at [the conceptual writing](https://gwangmu.medium.com/sketching-c-the-intermediate-language-between-c-and-c-51664ff4a3f8).
+In a word, C+ aims to be a unofficial ~~bootleg~~ version of C.

 ## Why?